Phaetec/pogo-cruncher/README.md

     * See the IV of your pokemon
     * Mass send away fature
     * Automatic Pidgeycalc for Egg-Evolutions
+    * Send all dupes away that are not the highest CP

 # Feature Requests
 For feature requests please open up a new issue on this repository.